nehachede/nehachede.github.io/_projects/5-genre-imdb-eda.md

 While weighted models using vote counts were considered, they were excluded to avoid introducing additional bias and complexity, ensuring interpretability and consistency across models.

 We further modeled two-dimensional interaction surfaces using a Generalized Additive Model (GAM).
-Instead of treating runtime and release year independently, we fit a smooth interaction term:
+Instead of treating runtime and release year independently rather than assuming additive or linear relationships, we fit a smooth interaction term:

 $$
 s(\text{runtimeMinutes}, \text{startYear})
 $$

-This allowed us to estimate a continuous surface capturing how the joint effect of runtime and release year influences IMDb ratings, rather than assuming additive or linear relationships.

 ### Key Takeaways and Conclusion
 - Documentaries consistently outperform all genres in IMDb ratings